 - Table 1 Thermal noise source variables

 - Table 2 Table for testing equipment

-- Table 3 Concepts for Noise module
+- Table 3 Validation for Noise module

-- Table 4 Concepts for Mixer module
+- Table 4 Frequencies obtained and the expected frequency at each CV.

-- Table 5 Oscillator results table

 Introductory materials

 Acknowledgement

 The Sound Effect Devices for Musicians team would like to kindly thank both Dr. Chen and Dr. Geiger for advising us as well as supporting us with knowledge through the duration of this project.